iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 > I have uninstalled this app.
 I was the early adopter of this app but now that the national app is available, I want to switch over to that one.
 I have uninstalled it to voice my option and hopefully my Alberta government will see the drop-off installment of this app to take appropriate action.<br> :date: __2020-11-02 16:52:14__

-> Huge drain on battery esp after first installing and after installing a recent update update.
-After first install it sorted itself out after about a week.
-Hope it does the same after this update (it is draining my battery completely after a few hours and normally I can go all day without dropping below 40 per cent).
-Great idea just needs to be optimized a bit more.<br> :date: __2020-10-08 06:33:13__

 #### 2-star reviews